railsrumble/railsrumble.github.com/_posts/2014-10-03-prizes-prizes-prizes.markdown

 Even if you don't place or get one the special awards, a number of our sponsors have been generous enough to provide coupons for their services.
 For more about how to redeem those coupons, visit your team's dashboard near the end of the competition.

 Thanks very much to our sponsors and good luck to everyone!

+*Update: Unfortunately, Twilio's prize amount was listed incorrectly.
+We regret the error.*

 \- [@tsmango](https://twitter.com/tsmango)